ZacharyGeurts/AMOURANTHRTX/README.md

 What makes AMOURANTHRTX different?
 We unlock the RTX.
 Compute, Path tracing.
 Securely.
 No interference with what you want to show.
 A nerd Mario Paint that lets us make Mario Paint or Minecraft or whatever, for the less nerdy.
+Also for some, there are trillions of dollars in that industry.
 RAW video card power per watt with no overhead.
 The FPS truly screams.
 (270,000+ FPS on 4070ti)